the space beneath every thought.

 presence and clarity

-when the noise settles, what matters rises to the surface — and the ordinary becomes vivid again. the coffee you actually taste, the conversation you actually hear, the decision that finally makes itself. silence returns you to life and to clarity at the same time.
+when the noise settles, the ordinary becomes vivid again. the coffee you actually taste. the conversation you actually hear. the decision that finally makes itself. you don't gain something new — you notice what was already here.

 ~